Best Wireless Headphones Under $100

 Top 3 Best Wireless Headphones Under $100 Reviews

-At first glance the Level U Pro resembles LG’s Tone wrap-around neck design.
+At first glance the Galaxy Buds Pro resembles LG’s Tone wrap-around neck design.
 Samsung earns style points though for giving Level U a bronze color and equipping the neck piece with hinges.
 The hinges add to the units durability allowing it to flex in those joints.
 They also allow Level U to fit around clothing so that it’s virtually invisible.
 The urethane housing is light and unobtrusive.

 Diskin is likely the best brand of headphones you’ve never heard of.
 They don’t have the large marketing budget of other major companies but they’ve amassed a very large online following.